-PROS: At $99 per gallon it's a game changer.
-Super easy to apply with a 3/8" nap roller, and has a 1 hour working time.
+PROS: One component, which means no mixing!
+Just stir until streak free, pour it in a paint tray, and dip and roll with a 3/8" nap roller.
+1 hour working time.
 Incredible hot tire pickup protection, and is used as a finishing coat for high traffic areas in industrial and commercial areas.
 HDI is one of our best urethanes and rivals most polyaspartic urethanes!

 CONS: Can orange peel texture since it's designed to be rolled on very thin.
 (Quick comment: Customers that purchased and applied to their metallic epoxy floor love the protection and none have complained about the orange peel texture).
 Ask us about samples of HDI.